College of Saint Elizabeth Data & Information Overview

 Student Loan Debt

-How Much Money Do CSE Graduates Make?students who graduate with a bachelor's degree from CSE make about $43,400 a year during their first few years of employment after graduation.
-This is in the same neighborhood of the average college graduate's salary of $39,802 per year.
-However, certain majors may produce higher-paying graduates.
+How Much Money Do CSE Graduates Make?students who graduate with a bachelor's degree from CSE make about $45,131 a year during their first few years of employment after graduation.
+This is good news for future CSE graduates since it is 6% more than the average college graduate's salary of $42,485 per year.

 Location of College of Saint Elizabeth